 If your consulate or embassy does not have a USCIS office, you can file your petition by mail.
 You can file these petitions with the USCIS Chicago Lockbox.

 The wait time at many international USCIS field offices is less than one month.
-The wait is much faster than the processing times of visa petitions at domestic service centers, which often take seven to fifteen months.
+The wait is much faster than the processing times of visa petitions at domestic service centers, which often take seven to 15 months.

 You can check the average processing times at your current foreign country’s field office.
 These times can vary depending on your particular facility.
 Unfortunately, you cannot check the wait times for U.S. embassies or consulates.
 However, this process should be quicker and will take weeks, not months.